hanadiasfour/OptimizationAlgorithms/README.md

 - Simulated Annealing
 - Hill Climbing

-The results of running the application multiple times are showen in the report, which also analyzes the algorithms comparing thier performance.
+The results of running the application multiple times are shown in the report, which also analyzes the algorithms and compares their performance.